Colonel martyred, two terrorists killed in DI Khan operation

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: A senior officer of Pakistan Army, Col. Mujeebur Rehman, was martyred while leading an Intelligence Based Operation (IBO) in Dera Ismail Khan, foiling a major terrorist activity, the ISPR said on Monday.
+RAWALPINDI: A senior officer of Pakistan Army, Col. Mujeebur Rehman was martyred while leading an Intelligence Based Operation (IBO) in Dera Ismail Khan (DI Khan) thus foiling a major terrorist activity, the ISPR said on Monday.

-According to the ISPR, two terrorists who were high value targets were also killed in an exchange of fire while a large cache of arms and ammunition recovered from miscreants hideout.
+According to ISPR two terrorists who were high value targets were also killed in exchange of fire while a large cache of arms and ammunition recovered from miscreants’ hideout.

 The prime minister prayed for the departed soul of Colonel Mujeebur Rehman and said the entire nation acknowledges the sacrifices of the armed forces and security institutions.
 He said, “It is the outcome of the unprecedented sacrifices of the security forces that terrorism has been eradicated and the candle of peace stands alighted”.